peterukena/mdc_doc/src/zertifizierung_zusammenfassung.md

 - app/locale/[locale]/ for module translation
 - app/design/[package]/[theme]/translate.csv for theme translation
-- `core_translate` table in the database for basic translation and fallback reasins
+- `core_translate` table in the database for basic translation and fallback reasons

 By using the `__()` method in template files, Magento tries to lookup the given string in its translate repositories.
 First it will look into the module translation to find the string, take the next field in that line (its a .csv file, which makes this work!) and return it.
 If the desired string is not there, Magento goes into the themes locale folder and searches the string in the translate.csv file there.
 If its also not there, it will head over into the database to fetch a string there which fits.